-As part of a continued commitment to further improve the quality of advanced imaging care delivered to our members, Buckeye has contracted with National Imaging Associates Inc. (NIA), an affiliate of Magellan Health Services, for radiology benefit management.
+As part of a continued commitment to further improve the quality of advanced imaging care delivered to our members, Buckeye has contracted with National Imaging Associates Inc. (NIA), for radiology benefit management.

 The program includes management of non-emergent, high-tech, outpatient radiology services through prior authorization.
 This program is consistent with industry-wide efforts to ensure clinically appropriate quality of care and to manage the increasing utilization of these services.